amacd31/phildb/README.rst

 Dependencies
 ------------

-Requires Python 2.7 or greater (mostly tested with Python 2.7 on Mac OSX and Linux).
-Test suite status when run with Python 2.7, 3.2 and 3.3 on Ubuntu (using travis): |Build Status|
+Requires Python 2.7 or greater (mostly tested with Python 2.7 and Python 3.4 on Mac OSX and Linux).
+Test suite runs on Travis CI with Python 2.7, 3.2, 3.3 and 3.4.

 All the python dependencies are recorded in the python\_requirements file.